How did I get here?

 One lounges on the cool grass, stretched out on the soft green blades.
 Her sisters dance in circles about each other, singing pretty songs in our ancient language, some happy tune that brings out memories of my childhood in Esterbell, filled as it was with delight and music.

 Among those memories is an image of Queen Eidothea, watching us and laughing as we play with her daughter in the gardens.
-Sadness and urgency wins over the happy memories, and I raise my arm and wave.
+Grief and urgency wins over the happy memories, so I raise my hand and wave.

 “Zephyra!”
 The first to reach me wraps her arms around me and I inhale the enchanting scent of home that still dwell on them.
-They do not live with the rest of us, but they smell of forest and sea and wind and earth, as we all do, and an ache clutches at my chest as I think of what awaits me at home if I do not fulfill my mission.
+They don’t live with the rest of us, but they smell of forest and sea and wind and earth, as we all do, and an ache clutches at my chest as I think of what awaits me at home if I don’t fulfill my mission.